Why Choose CEE

 CEE at Illinois awards more than 100 scholarships, fellowships and other awards to CEE students each year, including some specifically for newly admitted students (admitted students are automatically considered for any scholarships for which they are eligible).
 Moving forward, students apply for CEE scholarships on an annual basis.

 Undergraduates who are interested in working with faculty on research projects may be approved for a Research Experience for Undergraduates (REU) project.
-Students are eligible for two semesters of REU during their undergraduate studies and will earn an hourly rate of $12.50 per hour ($1,500 per student per semester of employment).
+Students are eligible for two semesters of REU during their undergraduate studies and will earn an hourly rate for their work.

 The University of Illinois Office of Student Financial Aid can help you find the resources necessary to attend the university.
 Information about scholarships, need-based grants, waivers and more can be found on their website, as well as the financial aid application form.